huggingface/blog/benchmark-2021-part1.md

 (*task A in the example above*) is not allowing the second one (*task B*) to be scheduled on the CPU core.

 ![Pytorch and TensorFlow Hyper-Threading impact on latency](assets/19_benchmark_2021_part1/imgs/pytorch_tf_intel_ht_impact.svg)

+The chart above reports the measured latencies when the model uses 24 physical cores (_phy on the chart_) against 12 physical + 12 logical cores (_phy + log on the chart_).
+As you can see, the performances using "physical cores only" are prividing better latencies than "physical + logical cores"  in 80% of the cases, from a variety of problem size.

+As a result, as proposed above, the tasks being a majority of general matrix multiplications (_gemms_), they are inherently CPU bounds and **does not benefits** from SMT.

 ### Leveraging Multi-Sockets servers and CPU affinity